Peter Simon Pallas: Commemorated

 Several animals were described by Pallas, and his surname is included in their common names, including: Pallas's glass lizard, Pallas's viper, Pallas's cat, Pallas's long-tongued bat, Pallas's tube-nosed bat, Pallas's squirrel, Pallas's leaf warbler, Pallas's cormorant, Pallas's fish-eagle, Pallas's gull, Pallas's sandgrouse, Pallas's rosefinch, and Pallas's grasshopper warbler.

 Also, he is honoured in the scientific names of animals described by others, including: the Dagestani tortoise (Testudo graeca pallasi), Pallas's pika (Ochotona pallasi), Pallas's reed bunting (Emberiza pallasi), the East Siberian grayling (Thymallus pallasii) and the Pacific herring (Clupea pallasii).

 He was also honoured in the name of a plant genus, Petrosimonia which is a genus of flowering plants belonging to the family Amaranthaceae.

 Streets in Berlin and Castrop-Rauxel are named Pallasstraße.
 Pallasovka, a city in Volgograd Oblast, is named after him, and his monument stands there.

 An asteroid is named after him: 21087 Petsimpallas.
-A Belgian astronomer, Eric Elst chose the name "Sarapul 26851" for an asteroid because in Pallas's writings, he mentioned his liking of the city of Sarapul, Russia.
+Eric Elst chose the name for an asteroid because in Pallas's writings, he mentioned his liking of the city of Sarapul, Russia.

 Pallas was elected a member of the American Philosophical Society in 1791.